 At Mike Rowland & Son Wheelwrights and Coach-builders, it really is a family affair.

 Mike, aged 80, started out mending wheels for gypsy caravans and set up the business in 1964 in Colyton, east Devon, after serving his apprenticeship in nearby Honiton.

-His son Greg, 47, originally embarked on a career in the army, after which he then worked as a blacksmith.
-The lure of the family business lured him back in, however, and he eventually took his place by his father’s side.
+His son Greg, 47, originally embarked on a career in the army, after which he worked as a blacksmith.
+However, the family business lured him back in and he eventually took his place by his father’s side.

-Although Mike’s own father wasn’t a wheelwright, but his forbears were.
-Almost unfeasibly, the trade can be traced back in the family for almost 700 years.
-Greg has a unearthed a record from 1331, when one of his ancestors was recorded making a great wagon for St Peter’s Cathedral in Exeter.
-The grand total for the work done came to 7s and 10d; today, the prices are different but the clientele is even more illustrious: Rowland & Son hold a royal warrant and, together with a firm in Kent, share responsibility for maintaining the Queen’s carriages.
+Although Mike’s own father wasn’t a wheelwright, his forebears were and the trade can be traced back in the family for almost 700 years.
+Greg has unearthed a record from 1331, when one of his ancestors made a great wagon for St Peter’s Cathedral in Exeter — the grand total for the work came to 7s and 10d.
+Today, the clientele is even more illustrious: Rowland & Son holds a Royal Warrant and, together with a firm in Kent, shares responsibility for maintaining The Queen’s carriages.

 A lack of repeat business will always be an issue – ‘when we mend something, it doesn’t break’